See also : Cars II Cars 1920s Cars 1930s Cars 1930-33 Cars 1934-35 Cars in movies

 J. Herbert Newport is entrusted by Duesenberg to fit a modernized body on the model J chassis.
 His masterpiece is a convertible coupe with the top of the doors in alignment with the front and back covers.

 Three cars were coachworked on this model by a workshop of Indianapolis, AH Walker Body Company, which seems to have worked primarily, or even exclusively, for the Cord group during its short period of activity.
-Walker was one of the craftsmen to whom Cord attributed the LaGrande label as a mark for their bodywork.
+Walker was one of the craftsmen to whom Cord granted the LaGrande label as a mark for their bodywork.

-One of these three cars was mounted on the Duesenberg SJ variant with a supercharged engine.
+One of these three cars was mounted on the Duesenberg SJ variant.
 This specimen made in 1935 is thus representing the culmination of this prestigious brand.
 This car was sold for $ 4.5M on March 9, 2013 by RM Auctions, lot 137.
 Here is the link to the release shared by Sports Car Digest.

 This unique Duesenberg SJ Walker-LaGrande convertible coupe must be placed in its historical chronology.